aws-samples/the-aws-step-functions-workshop/content/module-7/step-1/index.en.md

 ---

 :::alert{header="Important" type="warning"}
-Follow the instructions on this page only if you are trying this in your own account.
-Otherwise, [click here](../step-2) to get started
+Follow the instructions on this page only if you are executing this workshop in your own account.
+To skip these instructions [click here](../step-2).
 :::

 - Click on the `Launch` link against any of the regions in the table below to start the deployment.